anoukdebrouwer/Matlab-Tools/README.md

 Get the x position of bars in a bar plot, e.g. for drawing error bars.

 ## horline.m
-Draw a horizontal line in the current figure.
+Draw a horizontal line at a specified location in the current figure.

 ## plotCorrelationMatrix.m
 Visualize the correlation between each two variables in the data as a colored cell in a correlation matrix, using a red-white-blue color gradient.
 Display the correlation coefficient in each cell with asterisks indicating the significance.